 The Quiet Costs Of Poor Nutrition

-Poor nutrition degrades performance quietly.
-The process is gradual enough that most people never connect the cause to the effect.
+Poor nutrition can degrade performance quietly.
+The process is gradual enough that many people never connect the pattern to the effect.
 The afternoon fog you power through with caffeine.
 The irritability that arrives mid-morning.
-The difficulty focusing on problems that would have been tractable with more sleep and better fuel.
-These are not mysteries.
-They are predictable consequences of treating your body like a garbage disposal and then being surprised when it fails to perform.
+The difficulty focusing on problems that might have been more tractable with more sleep and steadier fuel.
+Not every foggy afternoon is caused by food, and not every body responds the same way.
+But eating patterns are real variables in energy, mood, medical risk, and judgment, and it is irresponsible to treat them as if they were only matters of preference.

-The most important nutritional principle is also the simplest: eat in a way that sustains your capacity.
+The central nutritional principle is also the simplest: eat in a way that sustains your capacity.
 Not thin at any cost.
-Not optimal by some abstract standard.
+Not ideal by some abstract standard.
 Capable.
 Alert.
 Energetic.
 Able to show up fully to the work and relationships that matter.

 What this means in practice depends on your physiology, activity level, medical needs, money, culture, access, schedule, and constraints.
 Nutrition science evolves, and anyone who tells you there is one diet that works for all humans is selling something.
 What does not change is the framework: eat in a way that supports stable energy, clear judgment, and long-term function as well as your real circumstances allow.
 That is not dogma.
 That is the basic operating logic of a body that needs to perform.